Luiza-Romao/wgalaxy_complete/test-data/README.md

 The script selects genes deterministically given the fixed random seed (42) and produces identical output on any machine with the same input data.

+You cand find the Rscript create_test_subset.R at the utils directory.